Angluca/cex/docs/README.md

 #### When to use arena or heap allocator

 ##### ArenaAllocator and `tmem$` use cases
-ArenaAllocator works great when you need disposable memory for a temporary needs or you have limited boundaries in time and space for a program operation.
+ArenaAllocator works great when you need disposable memory for a temporary needs, or you have limited boundaries in time and space for a program operation.
 For example, read file, process it, calculate stuff, close it, done.

 Another great benefit of arenas is stability of memory pointers, once memory is allocated it sits there at the same place.